 Warplanes in Hangar 79

 Hawaii’s civilians lived under martial law for most of World War II, constantly fearing another Japanese attack.
-Residents were required to follow strict rules, including a curfew, blacked out windows, and a strict food on food and luxuries.
+Residents were required to follow strict rules, including a curfew, and there was a strict ration on food and luxuries.